pgtipping/Synthalyst/memory-bank/systemPatterns.md

 1. Install `@tailwindcss/postcss` package
 2. Update the PostCSS configuration to use the new package
 3. Rebuild the application
+4. If issues persist, disable CSS optimization in next.config.js

 #### Integration Pattern